-Today I want to introduce you and others to the work I have been doing with Traditional Chinese Medicine and in particular it's way of describing the way that energetic systems of the body change in time.
+I want to introduce the work and interesting patterns I have been finding in Traditional Chinese Medicine and in particular it's way of describing the way that energetic systems of the body change in time.

 The Diurnal Cycle 101: a quick crash course